 This year there are 3 open seats on the Oryana Board of Directors.
-We currently have 7 candidates running for the open positions.
-Online voting begins on April 3 and runs through noon on April 30.
-Paper ballots will also be available and owners can vote at the General Ownership Meeting on April 30.
-All votes will be totaled at the meeting and the winners announced immediately.
+We currently have 8 candidates running for the open positions.
+Online voting has started and runs through June 25.
+Paper ballots are also available at Oryana 10th St. All votes will be totaled at the virtual meeting on June 25 and the winners announced immediately.

 The candidates have each responded to the following questions.